Air Fryer Fried Okra | Crispy Southern-Style (Less Oil, More Crunch)

 Is Fresh or Frozen Okra Better for Air Frying?

+Fresh okra produces the best results, but frozen pre-cut okra works very well with minor timing adjustments — making frozen a practical choice for year-round cooking.
 Both work well, but they require slightly different approaches.
 Understanding the tradeoffs helps you decide based on what you have available:

 Factor Fresh Okra Frozen Pre-Cut Okra